ASTRON

 ASTRON is the Netherlands Institute for Radio Astronomy.
 Its main office is in Dwingeloo in the Dwingelderveld National Park in the province of Drenthe.
 ASTRON is part of the institutes organization of the Dutch Research Council (NWO).

+History

+ASTRON's predecessor organization, Stichting Radiostraling van Zon en Melkweg (SRZM), was founded on 23 April 1949 to build and operate the first radio telescope in Dwingeloo.
+SRZM oversaw the construction of the Westerbork Synthesis Radio Telescope between 1965 and 1970.
+The NWO established a new organization, ASTRON, in 1980 to handle other branches of astronomy not covered by SRZM; the two were merged several years later to form the current ASTRON organization.

 Goals

-ASTRON's main mission is to make discoveries in radio astronomy happen, via the development of new and innovative technologies, the operation of world-class radio astronomy facilities, and the pursuit of fundamental astronomical research.
-Engineers and astronomers at ASTRON have an outstanding international reputation for novel technology development, and fundamental research in galactic and extra-galactic astronomy.
+ASTRON's main mission is to make discoveries in radio astronomy via the development of new and innovative technologies, the operation of world-class radio astronomy facilities, and the pursuit of fundamental astronomical research in galactic and extra-galactic astronomy.
 Its main funding comes from NWO.

 ASTRON's programme has three principal elements: